 Fatal error after updating or installing Elementor or Elementor Pro

 If this helps, please report the error to us and to the support of the plugin which conflicts with Elementor.
-If this does not help, please send us a ticket with the exact error via [email protected] or preferably via the support tab of your account on my.elementor.com.
+If this does not help, please open a support ticket with the exact error via the support tab of your account on my.elementor.com.

 Known fatal errors that can be easily solved: